 We look forward to all MYP Students and teachers going off campus today, Thursday 19 Obtober, to serve the surrounding community in a variety of ways.
 Photos will be posted soon.
 It's going to be a great day!

-The Anglican International School, Jerusalem (AISJ) is an internationally accredited Christian School for children aged 3-18, Early Years to Grade 12.
+The Anglican International School, Jerusalem (AISJ) is an internationally accredited Christian School for children aged 2-18, Nursery to Grade 12.
 AISJ is a service provided by the Israel Trust of the Anglican Church (ITAC) for the community of local and international families and is an integral part of ITAC’s ministry in Jerusalem.
 The governing amutah is The Israel Trust of the Anglican Church which is registered in Israel as amutah number 58-005-172-0.

 The Judeo-Christian scriptures are the source for the school’s framework of Christian beliefs and values.

 AISJ’s mission is to create a student-focused academic and educational environment which aspires to achieve excellence.
 It promotes Christian beliefs and values whilst respecting the rich and diverse communities within the school and in its unique location.
 Its goal is to empower all students to become responsible world citizens.